What is a design metric?

 On daily basis the Robust Design metrics are used to track product development – each development project can be evaluated by the 8 Robust Design metrics/disciplines – and scores can be aggregated to a traffic light scheme (green = in control, yellow = medium, red = complex) for each project.

-Detailed drill-downs for each project is used to track progress, set direction and communicate quality level of design information.
+Detailed drill-downs for each project are used to track progress, set direction, and communicate a quality level of design information.

 The design metrics are typically integrated into development processes and used for gate reviews.

-The RD8 goal is to – at any time of the product development process – quantify the robustness of the given development project – a measure for the condition of the mechanical design.
+The RD8 goal is to – at any time of the product development process – quantify the robustness of the given development project – a measure of the condition of the mechanical design.

 The metrics are typically used for project gates, to monitor a project portfolio and track development projects.